-Like most people of my generation who grew up or vacationed on the coast, Jimmy Buffet was the soundtrack of my childhood.
-Like the sun and the palm trees, the waves and the sand, the boats and the beachgoers, Jimmy Buffet was always there.
+Like most people of my generation who grew up or vacationed on the coast, Jimmy Buffett was the soundtrack of my childhood.
+Like the sun and the palm trees, the waves and the sand, the boats and the beachgoers, Jimmy Buffett was always there.

 About a year ago, our family was on a road trip.
 We had dusted off the Banana Wind CD and were listening to it in the car.
 I had heard the CD a hundred times, and like I usually experience music, I never paid attention to the words.
 My husband and daughter always listen to lyrics, I rarely do.
 I don’t know why.
 I’ll even sing words, but not think about what they’re saying or recognize that they are even language.
 They’re part of the music I guess, like another instrument, and I don’t process their meaning.

 At any rate, I was singing along to a song, and after singing a line or two, I realized, whoa, this guy can write.